carlomilanesi/measures-rs/docs/Tutorial.md

 They are printed as a tuple of numbers, followed by a single unit symbol.
 Absolute measures are precede by "`at `".

-Actually, such objects contain just ann array of two numbers.
+Actually, such objects contain just an array of two numbers.
-You can access them as shown in this code:
+You can access them as demonstrated in this code:
 ```rust
     let position = Measure2d::<Metre>::new([4., 7.]);
     let x_value: f64 = position.values[0];